mohsinansare/Weatherinquirych9/README.md

 ## Deployed Page
 ![deployed page](img/deployed_page.PNG)

-On Listening on PORT: 3001.
+On the command prompt when it says Listening on PORT: 3001.
 If the website doesn't deploy then type in chrome localhost:3001.
 The website will be deployed.

 ## Questions
-For any questions, please contact me with the information below:
+For any questions, don't hesitate to get in touch with me with the information below:

 GitHub repository: https://github.com/mohsinansare/Weatherinquirych9